vinlok/vinlok.github.io/_posts/linux/2021-10-01-Linux-processes.md

 - Free() function deallocates the memory block (or set of pages).
 It does not lower the program break (brk()) instead adds these block to list of available blocks.
 - Next time when malloc requests for memory, it is given from these blocks if sufficient space is present.
 - When a process starts, only the pages for .text, .data and .bss (zeroed pages for size of bss)

-# Process task_struct to memory map to page table relation

-- Each process is represented by task_struct which is stored at the end of kernel stack for the process.
-- Task struct has pointer to the struct mm of process.
-- mm contains details about processes memory areas and has point to pgd which is page global dir
-- The pgd is essentially the page table for process.

 # Process and files relation